 Ms. Devos and her husband were blessed with assets that enabled them to send their children to any school, but Ms. Devos realized that few people had that option.
 On invitation, she and her husband visited The Potter’s House in Grand Rapids, Michigan.
-Both were impressed by the quality of the education offered there and by the dedication of the school parents who worked long and hard to afford it because the available public education was inadequate.

 With the sponsorship of the Potter’s House, Ms. Devos turned her attention and considerable means to education and found many similar instances of poor public institutions.
 Ideally, we would revise these institutions that we all support with our taxes, but vast opposition to substantive change led Ms. Devos to making more and more substantial investments in successful, private education.